THE NEIGHBOURHOOD @ EMPIRE

 Leicester Square has a rich history and has been used for a variety of purposes through the centuries.

 In the 18th century, Leicester Square was home to several fashionable gardens and pleasure grounds, and was a popular spot for public gatherings and events.
 In the 19th century, the square was known for its entertainment venues, including the Alhambra music hall and the Empire Theatre.
-It also attracted many prominent figures of the time, including Charles Dickens, who lived nearby.
+It also attracted many prominent figures of the time, including Charles Dickens who lived nearby.

-During the World War II, the square was heavily damaged by bombing and was not fully restored until the 1950s.
+During World War II, the square was heavily damaged by bombing and was not fully restored until the 1950s.

 Overall, Leicester Square has a rich history and has played an important role in London's cultural and entertainment scene for centuries.
 It is a must-visit destination for anyone visiting London.